As a child developmental psychologist...

 National Children's Center

-As a professional intern, I work on an interdisciplinary team of developmental therapists, speech language pathologists, and special education teachers to provide coaching and resources to educators at NCC.
+As a professional intern, I worked on an interdisciplinary team of developmental therapists, speech language pathologists, and special education teachers to provide coaching and resources to educators at NCC.
 Resources and coaching include strengthening the home-school connection, advocating for early intervention services for children, and brainstorming ways to provide support to teachers.

 The Baltimore Leadership School for Young Women